purple-produce-assortment.

 • 1/4 teaspoon garlic powder

-• Optional: A zest of lemon
+• Optional: zest of one lemon

-Step-by-Step Instructions:
+Instructions:

-4. The Roast: Spread them in a single layer on a parchment-lined baking sheet.
+4. Roasting: Spread peels on a parchment-lined baking sheet in a single layer.
 Bake at 375°F (190°C) for 10–15 minutes.

 purple-infused-vinegar-jar.